 Austin Bailey has been practicing massage therapy since 2012.
-While he can do just about anything these days, his particular area of expertise is deep tissue medical massage.
-Clients most often see him for help with chronic back or neck pain, migraines, hip problems including post-op recovery, scoliosis, whiplash, carpal tunnel syndrome, and for general treatment to compliment their chiropractic care from Dr. Walton.
-Austin is married with three children, and has been with us since he moved to Cheyenne in 2016.
+His particular area of expertise is in deep-tissue medical massage and structural integration.
+Clients often see him for help with chronic back or neck pain, migraines, hip problems including post-op recovery, scoliosis, whiplash, carpal tunnel syndrome, and general treatment to complement their chiropractic care from Dr. Walton.
+Austin is married with four children and has been with us since he moved to Cheyenne in 2016.

 Deep-tissue/deep-muscle massage affects the sub-layer of muscles and connective tissue.
 Helps with chronic muscle pain and injury rehabilitation, and reduces inflammation-related pain caused by arthritis and tendinitis.

 This type of massage uses long, flowing movements to stimulate circulation and energize the body.
 Benefits include general relaxation, improved circulation, and dissolution of scar tissue.
 It also speeds healing, and reduces swelling from injury.

 Involves techniques specifically aimed at injury rehabilitation: reducing swelling, increasing range of motion, dissolving scar tissue, and reducing pain.